MaterSim/PyXtal_FF/docs/_rsts/pages/BACKGROUND.rst

 Atomic Descriptors
 ------------------
-In an atomic structure, the Cartesian coordinates poorly describe the structural environment.
-While the energy of a crystal structure remains unchanged, the coordinates change as translational or rotational operation is applied to the structure [1]_.
+Descriptor---a representation of a crystal structure---plays an essential role in constructing MLFF.
+Due to periodic boundary conditions, Cartesian coordinates poorly describe the structural environment.
+While the energy of a crystal structure remains unchanged, the Cartesian coordinates change as translational or rotational operation is applied to the structure [1]_.
 Thus, physically meaningful descriptor must withhold the energy change as the alterations are performed to the structural environment.
-Currenly, the most popular choices of descriptors are to develop a set of real-value arrays to represent the local environment for each centered atom.
-To ensure the descriptor mapping from the atomic positions smoothly approaching zero beyond the :math:`R_c`, a cutoff function (:math:`f_c`) is included to every decriptor mapping scheme:
+In another words, the descriptor needs to be invariant with respect to translation and rotational operations, and the exchanges of any equivalent atom.
+To ensure the descriptor mapping from the atomic positions smoothly approaching zero beyond the :math:`R_c`, a cutoff function (:math:`f_c`) is included to most decriptor mapping schemes, here the exception is the Smooth SO(3) Power Spectrum:

 .. math::
     f_c(r) = \begin{cases}